 The private letter ruling is valid only for the taxpayer who requested it, and cannot be used or relied upon by another taxpayer.
 In addition, the private letter ruling may not be used or cited as a precedent in a judicial proceeding.

-Mail your request and fee (see below) to:
+Mail your letter request and fee (check payable to “City of Philadelphia”) to:

 Philadelphia Dept. of Revenue